fbunc/golden_ratio_mod_13_structure/README.md

 $\pi$ realized about own troubles with closing loops, and started a really beautiful friendship with $2$

-$i$ think we go with the formulas...
+$i$ thinks we go with the formulas...

 They just had a possible **map**, **quartz**, and a **compass**, so: